Humanities + Sciences: Curatorial Practice, MA

 Access to Professional Training

-Another essential part of the program is access to professional training through paid fellowships and teaching assistantships.
-Curatorial fellowships are available at the CCA Wattis Institute for Contemporary Arts and at Di Rosa Center for Contemporary Art.
+As a Curatorial Practice student at CCA, you’ll also have access to professional training through paid fellowships and teaching assistantships.
+Curatorial fellowships are available at the CCA Wattis Institute for Contemporary Arts and at the di Rosa Center for Contemporary Art in Napa Valley.
 Each graduate student in the program receives an annual teaching assistantship to work with faculty in the MA Visual and Critical Studies, MFA Fine Arts, or MA Curatorial Practice programs.
+CCA’s Exhibitions and Public Programming department offers paid opportunities to create exhibitions and dialogues.

 Each year, KADIST San Francisco awards a research fellowship to a second-year student or recent alum of CCA’s graduate program in Curatorial Practice.
 The fellowship provides a stipend and an opportunity to collaborate with the KADIST director and curators on research related to work by artists in the collection.
 Fellows generate original pieces of writing for publication on the organization’s website and participate in the development of KADISTʼs art collection and video library.